scop/bash-completion/README.md

    completion code for this package.
 Where should I put it to be sure that interactive bash shells will find it and source it?**

+A. [ Disclaimer: Here, how to make the completion code visible to bash-completion is explained.
+We do not require always making the completion code to bash-completion.
+In what condition the completion code is installed should be determined at the author/maintainers' own discretion. ]

-A. Install it in one of the directories pointed to by bash-completion's `pkgconfig` file variables.
+   Install it in one of the directories pointed to by bash-completion's `pkgconfig` file variables.
 There are two
    alternatives: